 Cost of Living The cost of living in Australia is generally low compared to other countries, and the majority of residents live a very high quality of life.

 Metropolitan areas are generally more expensive than regional areas in the state.

 Sydney has one of the most multi-cultural cities in the world, and is the most multi-cultural city in the Asia-Pacific region.

 People who live by the coast regularly take advantage of the state’s beautiful natural beaches, water sports are particularly popular such as surfing, sailing and windsurfing.

 Regional New South Wales

-Regional New South Wales has a population of 2.52 million, and expands over 800,000 sq kilometres.
+Regional New South Wales has a population of over 2.5 million, and expands over 800,000 square kilometres.

-Each region of regional New South Wales is unique and offer different opportunities and lifestyle.
+Each region of regional New South Wales is unique and offers different opportunities and lifestyle.

-The range of geography and climate is significant throughout the regional area.
+The range of geography and climate is significant throughout the states regional areas.
 The north-east offers a semi-tropical and humid environment, the west is a semi-arid desert whilst the south is known for its alpine peaks.